 While hotel development could cut into Austin’s strong occupancy gains in the near term, all signs point to further swells in demand; in fact, the promising hues on Austin’s hospitality horizon have attracted developers with confidence that growing demand will absorb the new supply.
 In the meantime, the city’s economic anchors continue to support residents, visitors, businesses, and hotels.
 It will be essential for hoteliers, investors, and developers to make informed decisions, including choosing the right project and submarket, relative to their hotel ambitions going forward in order to reap the most benefits from demand generated by Austin’s growth.
 Still, the overall prospects for the market’s economy and hotel industry remain positive in 2016 and beyond.

-Shannon Sampson is a Senior Vice President and oversees both the Austin and Houston offices for the firm.
+Shannon Sampson is the Managing Director overseeing the Austin and Houston offices for the firm.
 Shannon earned his bachelor's degree from The University of Texas Austin and has extensive experience in hotel operations and management.
 Shannon lives in Austin and works extensively in the Central and South Texas regions.
 Contact Shannon at (512) 626-9172, or [email protected].